Good afternoon, ladies and gentlemen, and welcome to the podcast The Load Seaters for Tuesday, the 7th of October, 2025.

 And there's been a massive crackdown on homeschooling as well for a long time, and they've crept that in with this particular thing.

-So essentially, it's not just digital ID for adults, it's now for children, and it's being used.
+It's now for children, and it's being used.

 I hate it when they do this, but it's so obvious.

-They go, it's for children's well-being.
+They go, oh, it's for children's well-being.

-It's for you know, it's for helping children, you know, going through like rough times.
+It's for, you know, it's for helping children, you know, going through, like, rough times.

-So they need to go on a database.
+They go through rough times so they need to go on a database.

 Yeah, literally.